tim-hub/obsidian-bible-reference/docs/ObsidianPluginDevelopment.md

 - Clone your repo to a local development folder.
 For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
 - Install NodeJS, then run `npm i` in the command line under your repo folder.
 - Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
+- If you get an error related to `biblejs-name-converter`, go to that file.
+If it is empty, clone `https://github.com/tim-hub/biblejs-name-converter` into that folder and run `npm i` and `npm run dev` in that folder.
 - Make changes to `main.ts` (or create new `.ts` files).
 Those changes should be automatically compiled into `main.js`.
 - Reload Obsidian to load the new version of your plugin.
 - Enable plugin in settings window.